doctorfree/DoctorFreeScripts/README.md

     Assumes all files of interest are WMV, MOV, MP4, or AVI.
 A quick way to populate my USB flash drive of movies with HTML documents to provide an initial way to navigate around.

-[**audlinks**](audlinks) - Create symbolic links to audio files where possible to reduce duplicate storage of songs.
-Link into my iTunes library.

 [**mvfem**](mvfem) - Rename a downloaded Femjoy zip archive that contains two model names to use only one model's name so it will work with femzip.